BACK TO INDEX

 This paper further develops a method, originally introduced in a paper by Angeli and Sontag, for proving global attractivity of steady states in certain classes of dynamical systems.
 In this aproach, one views the given system as a negative feedback loop of a monotone controlled system.
 An auxiliary discrete system, whose global attractivity implies that of the original system, plays a key role in the theory, which is presented in a general Banach space setting.
 Applications are given to delay systems, as well as to systems with multiple inputs and outputs, and the question of expressing a given system in the required negative feedback form is addressed.

 4. P. de Leenheer, D. Angeli, and E.D.
 Sontag.
 Crowding effects promote coexistence in the chemostat.
 Journal of Mathematical Analysis and Applications, 319:48-60, 2006.
-[PDF] Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+[PDF] Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 Abstract: